ppworks/ppdiary/README.md

 Built with the concept of "A diary system that works exclusively through MCP Server", it provides simple yet powerful diary management capabilities.
 This lightweight system runs entirely locally using SQLite for data persistence.

+## Why ppdiary? - The Zero UI Philosophy

+ppdiary represents a paradigm shift in personal software design.
+In an era where every app demands your attention with complex interfaces, ppdiary takes a radically different approach:

+**No UI.
+No app.
+No website.
+Just conversation.**

+This is what we call the **Zero UI Philosophy** - software that exists purely through natural language interaction with AI assistants.
+You don't "use" ppdiary; you simply talk about your day with Claude, and your diary writes itself.

+### AI-Native Design

+Unlike traditional apps with AI features bolted on, ppdiary was designed from the ground up for the AI era:

+- **Invisible by design** - No cognitive overhead of learning a new interface
+- **Context-aware** - Your AI assistant understands intent, not just commands
+- **Naturally integrated** - Diary writing happens within your existing AI workflow
+- **Locally stored** - Your data stays on your machine with SQLite

+### The Future of Personal Software

+ppdiary isn't just a diary - it's a glimpse into the future where personal software dissolves into conversation.
+No more app switching, no more UI friction, just natural interaction with an AI that understands you.

+**This is what AI-native software looks like.**

 ## Features

 - 📝 Create, edit, and delete diary entries